App Engine for PHP

 In this area, specify the settings for running and debugging your application on the PHP development server in the command-line mode.

-In this field, specify the options to be passed to the PHP executable file of the built-in PHP interpreter, see Command-Line Arguments for details.
+In this field, specify the options to be passed to the PHP executable file of the built-in PHP interpreter.
+For more information, refer to Command-Line Arguments.

 In this field, specify the .yaml configuration files to use.
 This field is optional, use it when your application consists of several modules and therefore several .yaml configuration files are used.